moreh-dev/transformers/examples/pytorch/README.md

 If I want to record the memory of device 1, I will run

     bash all_scripts/memory_record_moreh.sh 1 | tee memory.log

-# Train individual models

-## Script

-Inside each task's folder, there's a bash script for training:

-This script takes into 4 arguments

-- `model`: name of the model to be downloaded from huggingface hub
-- `batch_size`
-- `output_dir`: where to save checkpoints and results
-- `gpu_model`: which gpu model to run

-And then it runs the Python training command.

-Modify this script if you want to change other arguments to the Python training file.
-These scripts take more than 4 agruments:
-- `text-classifiaction/train_glue.sh`: take an arguments `task_name` in one of this list: cola, sst2, mrpc, stsb, qqp, mnli, qnli, rte, wnli.
-- - Examples: `bash train_glue.sh bert-base-uncased 64 /output mrpc`

-## Run

-Usage:

-    cd ${task}
-    bash ${train_script} ${model} ${batch_size} ${output_dir}

-Example:

-    cd multiple-choice
-    bash train.sh google/mobilebert-uncased 64 outputs

-## Multiple training scripts

-- Some task only have 1 training script with the default name `train.sh`

-    Example: `multiple-choice/train.sh`

-- Some tasks may have multiple training scripts for different training strategies or different types of models.

-    Example: `speech-recognition/train_ctc.sh` and `speech-recognition/train_seq2seq.sh`

-# Train mulitple models for a task

-## Script

-Each task can use different model architectures to train with.

-What this script does:

-- train multiple models at once for the same task for easy comparison.

-- records the memory and terminal outputs of each model

-This script takes into 3 arguments:

-- `task`: name of the task

-- `train_script`: the .sh script to train individual model inside the task's folder

-- `model_batchsize_file`: a .txt file inside the task's folder containing a list of all models you want to train and their corresponding batch size

-    Example file: `multiple-choice/model_batchsize.txt`

-## Run

-Usage:

-    bash run_task.sh $task $train_script $model_batchsize_file

-Example:

-    bash run_task.sh speech-recognition train_ctc.sh ctc_models.txt

-    bash run_task.sh speech-recognition train_seq2seq.sh seq2seq_models.txt

-If you use the default files `train.sh` and `model_batchsize.txt`, you dont need to specify them again.

-Example:

-    bash run_task.sh multiple-choice

 <!---